LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 Each counter has its own local state and its own counter variable.

 ## Dynamic variables
 Even that Scheme has lexical scope, you can define dynamic variables.
 They are the opposite of lexical variables.
-When you define dynamic variable Scheme will search for them not in the place where function is defined but in place where it's called.
+When you define a dynamic variable, Scheme will search for them not in the place where function is defined, but in the place where it's called.
 That's why if you have fully dynamic lisp you can't have closures.
 Unless you can somehow add lexical variables.
 This is the case of [Emacs Lisp](https://en.wikipedia.org/wiki/Emacs_Lisp), lisp that is embedded into an [Emacs editor](https://en.wikipedia.org/wiki/Emacs).

-To create dynamic variable in scheme you can code like this:
+To create dynamic variable in Scheme, you can code like this:

 ```scheme
 (define x (make-parameter 0))